SAP/spartacus-docs/CONTRIBUTING.md

 1. Create a pull request so that we can review your change.
 1. Follow the link posted by the CLA assistant to your pull request and accept it, as described above.
-1. Wait for our code review and approval, possibly enhancing your change on request.
+1. Wait for our review and approval, possibly enhancing your change on request.

     Note: This may take time, depending on the required effort for reviewing, testing, and clarification.
 Spartacus writers are also working their regular duties.